GARRISON KATHIO WEST MILLE LACS LAKE SANITARY DISTRICT

 Wastewater” shall be determined on a per household basis only.

-Strength Wastewater”, will be set by determining an equivalent dwelling unit (EDU)
+Wastewater”, will be set by determining an equivalent dwelling unit (EDU) number for each

-different number than that used to calculate the SAC charge.
-This is because certain
+number than that used to calculate the SAC charge.
+This is because certain classes of property

 Monthly charge = Fixed Base Rate + a charge per thousand gallons.